imransal/box-store/README.md

 #### **Customer Stories**
 - As a customer, I seek the ability to browse all available products to make informed purchasing decisions.
 - As a customer, I desire the option to explore products in greater detail.
-- As a customer, I aim to access product reviews provided by other shoppers to evaluate the product's worth.
 - As a customer, I expect a confirmation message when adding a product to my shopping bag to prevent inadvertent duplication.
 - As a customer, I want to access my shopping bag to review its contents and make quantity adjustments as needed.

 #### **Customers (Registered) Stories**
 - As a registered user, I seek the capability to save my details for convenience, reducing the need for repeated data entry.
 - As a registered user, I wish to access my previous orders, including order details and order numbers, for reference.
-- As a registered user, I aim to contribute product reviews to assist other users in making informed decisions based on my experiences.
-- As a registered user, I want the ability to edit my reviews to correct errors or reflect changing opinions.
 - As a registered user, I desire the option to add products to my wishlist for future consideration.
 - As a registered user, I want the ability to remove products from my wishlist to maintain a curated list of desired items.